terrynsun/wordsearch/README.md

 ## Todo

 - Split into multiple files.
 Clean up helper functions.
-- When printing substring words, highlight the substring.
 - Is it better to print the exact match last?

-- Wordlists with LOWER numbers have higher precedence.
-Is that weird?
-  We could special case spreadthewordlist.txt to be lowest.

 - Downscore / upscore / write to file
 - Convert personal list to wordlist.
 Display notes from personal list.